 Play selected track and others in the folder randomly.

-You can play queue tracks to play by pressing the context menu on a track and select "Queue Up".
+You can play queue tracks to play by pressing the context menu on a track and select "Queue Audio".
 This will place it in the now playing queue.

 Re-order queued tracks, Simply tap edit, then drag the tracks into the order you want and tap "done".

-To stream your music to a Chromecast or AirPlay device press the Airplay button and select your device from the list.
+For Chromecast or AirPlay devices, tap the icon in the music player and select your device from the list.